 - 3.1 Given the urgent need for dredging to maintain access to Hickling village and associated facilities/businesses following the deferral of the project from last year, Natural England consent has been sought for initial works to complete erosion protection at Hill Common and undertake some additional dredging at the north end of the navigation channel which are due to be carried out in November 2015.
+Following an extension, formal response is due by 18th September.
 This work has planning permission in place, and will also be a useful local trial of the Nicospan technique for providing bankside protection and stabilisation.
 To support the application an Environmental Report has been prepared which details the proposed works, sets out the Habitats Risk Assessment and includes the detailed monitoring plan. - 3.2 Additional budget of £34,500 is required to purchase/ hire the additional resources needed to complete these works.
 The dredging method proposed is to conventionally dredge using in house labour and plant as far as possible, but to reduce the risk of Prymnesium, additional mitigations are proposed which includes the addition of a 'moon pool' to the excavator, and additional silt curtains.
 To maximise the volume of material which can be deposited in Duck Broad Island, it is also planned to hire a concrete pump to offload, which will allow the rear of the island to be reached. - 3.3 Members support is sought for a budget increase of £21,000 with the remaining amount to be funded by deferring Bure Mouth dredging to next year.
-The details of this budget request are further set out in the Income and Expenditure report on this agenda. - 3.4 It is proposed that other elements of the vision would be delivered in a phased approach over future years, subject to further feasibility work and detailed design, funding availability and individual planning and other consents as required.
-Taking account of the physical and environmental constraints of operating on the site an annual window for dredging work has been identified as a maximum of 12 weeks per annum, although there is a possibility that construction works could take place outside this period.
-Therefore, to deliver the vision as a whole is likely to be a medium long term commitment of up to 10 years.
-It should be noted that this commitment would mean a reduction in the amount of dredging completed elsewhere in the Broads whilst this project is ongoing. - 3.5 Given the complexity of the site in terms of environmental factors, engineering feasibility and the monitoring requirements it must be stressed that plans at this stage are outline only.
+The Navigation Committee supported these priority dredging works, and the associated budget requirement. - 3.4 It is proposed that the vision would be delivered in a phased strategic approach over future years, subject to further feasibility work and detailed design, funding availability and individual planning and other consents as required but noting that realising the benefits depends on all elements being delivered. - 3.5 Taking account of the physical and environmental constraints of operating on the site an annual window for dredging work has been identified as a maximum of 12 weeks per annum, although there is a possibility that construction works could take place outside this period.
+Therefore, to deliver the vision as a whole is likely to be a medium term commitment of up to 10 years.
+It should be noted that this commitment may mean a reduction in the amount of dredging completed elsewhere in the Broads whilst this project is ongoing, subject to resources.

+- 3.6 Given the complexity of the site in terms of environmental factors, engineering feasibility and the monitoring requirements it must be stressed that plans at this stage are outline only.
 It will be important to retain a flexible approach to project delivery and will be subject to change depending on monitoring results.
-It is therefore proposed that regular reporting on progress to members and stakeholders would be undertaken throughout the project life.
+It is therefore proposed that regular reporting on progress to members and stakeholders would be undertaken throughout the project life. - 3.7 The Navigation Committee agreed that a precautionary, phased approach was appropriate, and that it was important to listen to and take note of the views of the stakeholders in delivery of the project.
+It was also understood that through negotiations and monitoring results, changes may be required throughout the life of the project to some detailed aspects.